-Of course you want your family pet to come with you on holiday and what more relaxing way for you to unwind and have fun together than exploring the forest and soaking up those good feelings that come from being out and amongst wild nature.
-But - and for some pets it can be a big ‘but’ - you have to get there and for dogs or owners who are concerned about making a long car journey that can be off-putting.
-However, be reassured; for the vast majority of dogs some simple preparation before you go will fix most issues and you’ll be sure of a safe and stress-free trip.
+Of course you want your four-legged friend to come on your pet friendly holiday with you and what better way for you to unwind and have fun together than exploring the forest.
+Soak up those good feelings that come from being outdoors and amongst nature.
+Our dog friendly hot tub accommodation provides everything you need on a pet friendly holiday, but you must make the journey first.
+For some dogs or owners that are concerned about making a long car journey, that can be off-putting.
+However, for many dogs some simple preparation before you go will fix most issues and you’ll be sure of a safe and stress-free trip.

-For their first time in the car, just put a favourite blanket on the seat before fastening them in and sit for a while, stroking your dog and giving them treats.
+For their first time in the car, be sure to put a favourite blanket on the seat before fastening them in and sit for a while, stroking your dog and giving them treats.
 Next time, turn the engine on and go for a calm short drive to a nearby park that your dog will be excited to spend time in.
-Your dog takes its cues from you, so stay calm, don’t talk in a high-pitched voice (“Are we going in the car?
-Yes!!”) and get them all excited, instead, perhaps just stay quiet and ignore them as you drive to the park.
-If you do this a few times before you go on your holiday, increasing the distance each time, your dog will very quickly associate the car with the payoff of a fun time.
+Your dog takes its cues from you, so stay calm and don’t talk in high-pitched voices that get them all excited, instead, perhaps just stay quiet and ignore them as you drive to the park.
+If you do this a few times before you go on your family log cabin hot tub holiday, increasing the distance each time, your dog will very quickly associate the car with the payoff of a fun time.

 Stressed dogs will enjoy a massage at the base of their head or beginning of their spine with a little lavender oil rubbed on your hands.